norihiro-w/ogs5-egs/README.md

 ## Quickstart ##

+For Windows user, the executable file might be available from [the GitHub release page](https://github.com/norihiro-w/ogs5-egs/releases/latest).
+For other environments, one needs to compile the code by themselves.

 Prerequisite for the standard build
 - [CMake](https://cmake.org/)
 - C++ compilier supporting C++11 (e.g. GCC/Clang on *nix, Visual Studio on Windows)